Sort by:

 Dinesen

 Lundhs Real Stone is an exclusive collection of 100% natural stone, thoughtfully sourced from Lundhs' quarries in Norway.
-Silica-free and exceptionally versatile, these premium materials ensure both durability and aesthetic appeal.
+Silica–free and exceptionally versatile, these premium natural stones ensure both durability and aesthetic appeal.
 Perfect for a wide range of interior and exterior applications, from countertops and steam showers to pavers and wind screen facade systems.
-Each piece of Lundhs Real Stone is unique and will enrich spaces with authentic beauty while honoring the long lasting quality and effectively adding a touch of nature’s elegance to any setting.
+Each piece of Lundhs Real Stone is unique and will enrich spaces with authentic beauty while honouring the long lasting quality and effectively adding a touch of nature’s elegance to any setting.
+Lundhs Real Stone is a natural stone that work across multiple spaces.
 Explore the collection at the Inside Norway exhibition at the Odd Fellow Palace.

 Lundhs Real Stone